-This configurable item is added to the Administrator settings to allow the Administrator to control how new voice mails are indicated to the user; via the "Envelope" mode key LED only, via the alert bar LED only or via both LEDs.
+This configurable item is added to the administrator settings to allow the administrator to control how new voice mails are indicated to the user: via the LED of the mailbox key only, via the AlertBar LED only, or via both LEDs.

 - 2. For MWI LED, select one of the following options:

 - "Key only" (default)

 - "Key & AlertBar"

-- · "AlertBar only"
+- "AlertBar only"